Cathy-CHS/ANSSEMBLE/README.md

 ### Common characteristic

 All projects are based on four bars.
 The default BPM is designated as 60, and can be done about twice as fast.
-Our project supports about five instruments which consists of two musical instruments (piano, guitar) and three percussion instruments (base, cymbals, and snare).
+Our project supports about five instruments which consists of two musical instruments (piano, guitar) and three percussion instruments (bass, cymbals, and snare).
 Each instrument has a distinctive interaction. *(We fixed issues for controlling BPM, which was not properly held in in-class presentation.)*

 Player can also access the hidden lines above and below by scrolling the mouse.